rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 #### highlights.lua

 The file is used to customize the style of the editor.
-The settings written here are used to change aspects such as font style (**bold**,_italic_), background color of an element, foreground color, etc..
+The settings written here are used to change aspects such as font style (**bold**,_italic_), background color of an element, foreground color and so on.

 ### Configs folder